robinhood/faust/docs/introduction.rst

 - Library

     Faust is designed to be used as a library, this way you can embed it in any existing Python program.
-Faust also includes helpers that make it easy to run Faust applications without boilerplate, this includes the :program:`faust` command-line program.
+Faust includes helpers that make it easy to run applications without boilerplate, like the :program:`faust` command-line program, the `@app.task` decorator,
+    but it really is a library you can drop into any Python program.

 - Live happy, die hard